hellocodeco/old-exist-api-docs/source/oauth.md

 ------|--------
 `name` | The attribute name, eg. `mood_note`
 `active` | `true` or `false` to set this attribute to active or inactive `private` | Optional `true` or `false` to change the privacy status of this attribute.
-Please notify users if you are makeing previously private attributes public and only do this with good reason.
+Please notify users if you are making previously private attributes public and only do this with good reason.

 ### Response